-Jeep maps the way on its hood
+Jeep shows the way with map decal on the hood

 A few years ago, a photographer friend and I spent a couple of days exploring off-road trails and the amazing sights in and around Death Valley.
 Late one afternoon, in a desolate and isolated area north of the national park, with hills blocking the view and a perspective of the horizon, we came to a fork in the road.